VascainoNato/VascainoNato/README.md

 I founded **Clin+** as a **bootstrapped open-source project**, where we're building a management system for clinics and hospitals in Brazil.

-Our main differentiators, besides solving the usual problems of current market players (like responsiveness, security, customization, usability, and a short learning curve), include a **native payment split feature**, developed in partnership with **Woovi**, a leading instant payment startup in Brazil.
+Our main differentiators, besides solving the usual problems of current market players (like responsiveness, security, customization, usability, and a short learning curve), include a **native payment split feature that we are currently developing** in partnership with **@Woovi**, a leading instant payment startup in Brazil.

-This custom split system prevents **double taxation** on payments for treatments processed through our platform.
-It enables automated, tax-optimized payouts directly to professionals, saving up to **20% in payment processing costs** for clinics, offices, and hospitals.
+This custom split is being designed to prevent **double taxation** on payments for treatments processed through our platform.
+Once implemented, it will enable automated, tax-optimized payouts directly to professionals, saving up to **20% in payment processing costs** for clinics, offices, and hospitals.

 The project is currently being tested by several local clinics and receives weekly updates shared on our social media: **@clinmais**.